Top productivity resources on the Internet

 Harvard Business Review’s podcast is a weekly podcast that features leading thinkers in business and management.

-Hosts Merlin Mann and Dan Benjamin discuss productivity, communication, work, barriers, constraints, tools, among many other topics.
+Hosts Merlin Mann and Dan Benjamin host an award-winning podcast about productivity, communication, work, barriers, constraints, tools, among many other topics.
 You can also enjoy their humor and a deeper look into the topics they talk about.

 Erik Fisher talks with productivity experts about their practical productivity strategies in their personal and professional lives.
 They explore all aspects of productivity and the true end goal of it — living a meaningful life.
-You can hear not only about their successes but also lessons they learned from failure.
+Not only can you hear about their successes but also lessons they learned from failure.

 The host, Guy Raz, dives into the stories behind some of the world’s best-known companies.
 It tells stories about the journeys of innovators, entrepreneurs, and idealists and the movements they created.

-Before breakfast is Laura Vanderkam’s podcast.
+Before Breakfast is Laura Vanderkam’s podcast.
 Every day, there’s a new bite-sized episode in which Laura shares a time management strategy or answers a listener’s question.
-Her mission is to give listeners practical tools to feel less busy and get more done.
+Her mission is to give listeners practical tools to feel less busy and get more done throughout the day.

 ✉️ What are your favorite productivity apps, blog, websites, tools, Youtube channels, and/or podcasts?
 Let us know at email@example.com and we might include them in our next article.